 Research points to online therapy platforms as effective vehicles for helping those dealing with mental health issues related to a relationship with a narcissistic person.
 For example, one study found that internet-based therapy significantly decreased depression and anxiety symptoms in participants.
 The study specifically looked at cognitive-behavioral therapy (CBT), which has proven useful in helping people deal with complicated emotions associated with relationships.
 Online therapy is widely considered a more accessible way of receiving treatment than many traditional methods, allowing for more flexibility in scheduling and communication.

-As mentioned above, online therapy platforms provide access to tools that can help you address problems in a marriage to a narcissistic person.
+As mentioned above, online therapy platforms provide access to tools that can help you address problems in a marriage with a narcissistic partner.
 Online counseling through BetterHelp provides you as much anonymity that you want.
 No one will see you going into a therapist’s office, and you can communicate with your counselor at your convenience.
 The counselors at BetterHelp have helped thousands of people work through their relationship issues.
 Read below for reviews of counselors, from those they’ve helped move forward in life.

 “He is very clear in what he says, he openly calls things by its name and gives real help.
 He listens, he gives advice and reassurance where needed.
 It often is difficult to deal with a narcissistic person and to have a therapist that openly acknowledges narcissistic patterns is a great help.
 I appreciate his openness very much.”